chetan2991/AndroidProficiencyTestApp/README.md

 # About
-In every module I have divide layers in three parts ( data, domain and ui ) we tried here to build reusable modules of each layer.
+In every module I have divide layers in three parts ( data, domain and ui ) I tried here to build reusable modules of each layer.

 # test